selpp/FlickrScraper/README.md

-# FlickrScraper
+# ImagesScraper

 ## What for ?
-* Scrap images from flickr based on a search tag(text).
+* Scrap images from flickr and google based on a search tag(text).
 * Will be used to populate a dataset for the CNN trainning

 ## How to use ?